zackhamza01/Kaboom-App/README.md

 - As a user, I want to be able to play the first song in the queue, then the queue should remove that song after it is played
 - As a user, I want to be able to make a library for my playlists
 - As a user, I want to be able to rename a playlist
+- As a user, I want to be able to save my queue and playlist(s)
+- As a user, I want to be able to load my queue and playlist(s)